Nephyrin/WorldGenerationControl/README.markdown

-WorldGenerationControl 2.1
+WorldGenerationControl 2.2
 =================
 Formerly ForceGenChunks

-*Which is a confusing ass name so I changed it*
+*Which is a dumb name so I changed it*

 This is a very simple plugin to allow you to pre-generate a region of your world.
 It does not affect already generated regions.
 As of 2.0, it can also repair lighting of existing regions.